 The food and beverage industry isn’t the only industry that can benefit from reaching out to Muslim consumers.
 Companies in fields as diverse as fashion, finance, travel, and luxury products may also be missing opportunities to make an impact with this growing market.
 Developing custom products and services for Muslim Americans is a sure-fire way to gain effective audience engagement, and to show them their business matters to you.
 However, it is important to make sure you understand your target market and receive feedback from them on new product ideas, to ensure you really have developed a product they will embrace.

 3. Make Muslims Feel Part of Your Brand Community

-For example, how a company treats its employees is one area of overlap.
-Does the company promote interfaith respect and have a diverse workforce?
+For example, does the company promote interfaith respect and have a diverse workforce?
 Does the company hire Muslim staff who are allowed to be themselves freely in the workplace?
 These are the kind of factors that will speak to the American Muslim consumers and get them behind your brand.

 Want to Know More?